HITECHCRIME/HC_SG152_Training/README.md

 ## Lyrics

 ```
 9  All gold, is knots tied on by klout calls
 11 Landlines filled sacrificial for the rap gods
 7  The quintessential outlaw

-9  With gold come knots tied on tight klout calls
+With gold come knots tied on tight klout calls
-11 For blood, sacrifice darkness to the rap gods
+For blood, sacrifice darkness to the rap gods
-7  my tribe uses doubt and fear to conquer flaws
+My tribe uses doubt and fear to conquer flaws

+9
+11
+7
 Fear in the eyes of the public
 When I drop the bomb